section

 Make a page feel like a book someone can touch.

 Start with one fragment: a chapter card, a motif, a file tree, a tiny SVG.
 You do not need to become a developer before the web can become part of the story.
+Returning learners can jump straight from here to the fragment, SVG, or file routes when the only thing they need is a reminder of the pattern, not the whole framing again.

 A warm studio composite of books, notebook fragments, and craft materials for web authorship.